openhab/openhab-addons/addons/binding/org.openhab.binding.mqtt/README.md

 In a first example a very secure connection to a broker is defined.
 It pins the returned certificate and public key.
 If someone tries a man in the middle attack later on, this broker connection will recognize it and refuse a connection.
 Be aware that if your brokers certificate changes, you need to remove the connection entry and add it again.
-Secure connections are default, if you do not provide the "secure" parameter.

 The second connection is a plain, unsecured one.
+Unsecure connections are default, if you do not provide the "secure" parameter.
 Use this only for local MQTT Brokers.

 A third connection uses a username and password for authentication.
 Secure is set to false as the username and password is requested by the broker.